NomicFoundation/hardhat/docs/creating-modules-for-deployment.md

 });
 ```

-Calls to `useModule` memoize the results object, assuming the same parameters are passed.
-Multiple calls to the same module with different parameters are banned.
+Calls to `useModule` memoize the results object.

 Only contract or library types can be returned when building a module.